hannaertel/kwk-l1-advanced-cli-kwk-students-l1-stl-061818/README.md

 This will show you all the lines that contain the word 'dog'.

-If you want to search the text of many files in many directories, you can use the recursive flag `-r` to go through all files in directories within the start directory:
+If you want to search the text of many files in many directories, you can use the recursive flag `-r` to go through all files in directories within the start directory:mv

 ```
 grep -r dog big_directory_with_sub_directories